shentufoundation/shentu/tests/sync/README.md

 ```
 Before starting the integration test, make sure `.../shentu/tests/sync/` directory looks like the diagram above. `certikcli` and `certikd` are the old binaries run by the validator node, and you have to manually place them in this directory. `txs.sh` covers most of our custom transactions, and you're welcome to replace them with your own desired tx sequence.

 To start the integration test, first you need to stop any `certikd` processes on your machine, then run `start.sh`.
 If something went wrong and you want to terminate the mess, run `killall certikd`.
+Two nodes will reside in `~/.synctest/` by default, and each node will maintain a `log.txt` in its `certikd` directory for debugging purpose.